Chinese KungFu Show, Evening Show, Night Show

 Scene 5: Remorse

 The monk Chun Yi loses his way of Buddhist practices, and so damages his Kongfu.
 Once the illusion has gone, ChunYi suffers from great remorse, and punishes himself and then meditated longing to be liberated from all earthly desires.
-Finally he returns to the path of enlightenment, he demonstrates his strong will and courage by breaking metal and stone with his iron body.
+Finally he returns to the path of enlightenment, he demonstrates his b will and courage by breaking metal and stone with his iron body.

 Scene 6: Passing through the gate